-One of the old guys broke a toe, then another one broke a finger, and they both told me how good it was for the pain, I thought they were joking, and just wanted more balm, or more they liked having something made for them and often applied for them with love. … I still never considered it could help my own pain, I needed morphine and codeine for my pain.
+One of the old guys broke a toe, then another one broke a finger, and they both told me how good it was for the pain, I thought they were joking, and just wanted more balm, or more they liked having something made for them and often applied for them with love.
+I still never considered it could help my own pain, I needed morphine and codeine for my pain.

 I didn’t think much about it at the time, sciatic nerve pain can be odd like that, it comes and goes without rhyme or reason.
 I was too tired to do the dishes after I finished making the balm, so I just left them and went to bed.

 You could have knocked me over with a feather when the pain just disappeared within a few minutes, I had used way too much and had to find an old cleaning rag to wipe most of the balm off.
-I tried to tell myself it was another coincidence, but this was different, that pain in my lower back never “went away” even with the strong pain medications I was then using.
-So when the pain came back I tried the balm again, and sure enough, the pain disappeared.
+I tried to tell myself it was another coincidence, but this was different, that pain in my lower back never “went away” even with the strongest pain medications I was then using.
+So, when the pain came back, I tried the balm again, and sure enough the pain disappeared.

 I started taking a pot of this comfrey balm with me everywhere I went and trying it on anyone that talked about having pain.
 I quickly started getting orders for the balm – I didn’t sell many, but enough to buy more wax and oil to make more balm and a bit extra.
 Then one day another facebook friend suggested I make a facebook page and start selling it.
 I did and now the rest is history.